Information about Casa Mariquit

-In order to preserve the historical memory of the entire house, a memorabilia is spread across the rooms from the cement vault built in 1990, campaign paraphernalia of Fernando Lopez, Sr., antique home decors and furniture such as old grandfather clock that still tells time, gramophone, paintings, old cameras to framed black and white photographs of Lopez meeting historical figures, such as a photo of Saint Pope John Paul II during his visit to the house.
+To preserve the historical memory of the entire house, memorabilia is spread across the rooms from the cement vault built in 1990 antique home decors and furniture such as an old grandfather clock that still tells time, gramophone, paintings, old cameras to framed black and white photographs of Lopez meeting historical figures, such as a photo of Saint Pope John Paul II during his visit to the house.